-- In "The Best of Both Worlds", Picard is captured and assimilated by the Borg.
-Riker is placed in command.
+- And then subverted in "The Best of Both Worlds".
+After Picard is captured and assimilated by the Borg, Riker is placed in command.
 One of the first things he does is walk into the now-his Ready Room, look at the chair and ask "What would you do?"
 Then walks in Guinan and tells Riker that he has to think for himself now, as the Borg now know all of Picard's tricks.

 - In the Supernatural episode "Devil May Care" (S09, Ep02), Dean asks, "What would Sam Winchester do?"